 Comparing New and Gold…

 It’s always very satisfying to listen to an amplifier like the Sony TA-FA777ES after servicing it.
-Sure, I see improvements as I go, but only during final testing do I get to hear the combined results of my work.
+Only during final testing do I get to hear the combined results of my work.
 The silent controls, the added warmth, punch and smoothness in this case.
-Totally worth it.
+Definitely worth it.

-Before you ask about new amplifiers and the latest technology, let me save you some research time.
+Before you ask about new amplifiers and the latest technology, let me save you some time.
+There is no new technology in amplifiers that improves sonic performance.
 Sony doesn’t even make high-end amplifiers any more.
 Denon, Luxman, Marantz and Yamaha do, and you pay dearly for modern amplifiers like this, so let’s look at some current ‘equivalents’.

-Hopefully, you see the problem – there’s sort of similar stuff out there, but not really, and it’s scary-expensive.
-Needless to say, this Sony’s owner, a lovely gentleman who works for one of the last real hi-fi stores in Perth, is very happy with his amplifier and doesn’t want or need to take out a second mortgage for a replacement.
+Hopefully, you see the problem.
+There’s sort of similar stuff out there, but not really, and it’s scary-expensive.
+Needless to say, the Sony’s owner, a lovely gentleman who works for one of the last real hi-fi stores in Perth, is very happy with his amplifier and doesn’t want or need to take out a second mortgage for a replacement.
 He’s not parting with this beauty any time soon!

 If you would like Liquid Audio to service your cherished Sony ES series components, don’t hesitate to make a booking.